All the articles from the March 2016 issue of The Structural Engineer.

 Tim Lucas of Price & Myers envisages a not-too-distant future in which automation is extended to assembly on site, giving engineers full control of the building process and licence to explore their wildest design dreams.

-David Sanderson, Product Development Manager, Engineering Structures Division, Trimble, gives his perspective on developments in structural engineering software and asks whether it is time to starting thinking in terms of “design and analysis”, if not just “design”.
+David Sanderson, Product Development Manager, Engineering Structures Division, Trimble, gives his perspective on developments in structural engineering software and asks whether it is time to starting thinking in terms of 'design and analysis', if not just 'design'.

-This month's letters include further discussion on the concept of "reasonably practicable" and on web buckling of steel beams.
+This month's letters include further discussion on the concept of 'reasonably practicable' and on web buckling of steel beams.

-Upcoming events at Institution HQ and around the regional groups.
+A round-up of events at Institution HQ and around the regional groups.

 We continue this section with another steel quiz brought to you by the SCI.
 This month's topic is bolts.
 Answers will be published in the April issue.